nurlanimamali95/favorite-cmd-commands/README.md

 5. **LS**

 _LS_ means list.
 It shows all the files and folders in the directory.
-If you also want to see hidden files, you just add _-a_ to _ls_.
+If you also want to see hidden files you just add _-a_ to _ls_.